duracellko/planningpoker4azure/README.md

 ### Blazor models

-Blazor supports 2 [hosting models](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.0): Client-side and Server-side.
+Blazor supports 2 [hosting models](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-5.0): Client-side and Server-side.
 It is possible to simply switch between the models by configuring **UseServerSide** setting.

 ### Teams storage

 By default, when server application is restarted, all teams are lost.
-It is possible to specify folder to store teams data between application restarts. .NET binary serialization is used to store team data.
+It is possible to specify folder to store teams data between application restarts.
+Team data are stored in JSON format.

 ### Azure Service Bus